Search Index Features

 Custom filters are components of a Search index analyzer.

-Create and add these components to a custom analyzer to improve search results and performance for an index in Advanced Mode.
+Create and add custom filters to a custom analyzer to improve search results and performance for an index in Advanced Mode.
+You cannot create custom analyzers or custom filters if Advanced Options are not enabled.

 You can create the following custom filters: